Search Operator Basics For Link Building

 “brand name” –site:brandsite.com

-If you’re only looking for results relevant to a specific country, then make sure to set Google’s Country Code Top Level Domain (CCTLD) to that country (eg. Australia – google.com.au).
+If you only want results relevant to a specific country in international SEO, set Google’s Country Code Top Level Domain (CCTLD) to that country (e.g. Australia – google.com.au).

-However, there are some additional tricks that can boost your results and increase your links acquired if you know them.
+However, if you know them, some additional tricks can boost your results and increase the number of links you acquire.
 For example, try including the name of the CEO or founder if they’re notable.

 The formula for a CEO search is: